chutch3/data-engineering-test/README.md

 To take the test, please complete the following steps:

 1. Fork this repository
-2. Write a script in the language of your choice to convert [data/data.tsv](https://github.com/connecthq/data-engineering-test/blob/master/data/data.tsv) into a standard CSV parseable file, adhering to guidelines in the previous section
+2. Write a script in the language of your choice to convert [data/data.tsv](https://github.com/humana-dec/data-engineering-test/blob/master/data/data.tsv) into a standard CSV parseable file, adhering to guidelines in the previous section
 3. Commit the script to the root directory of the repository
-4. Submit a pull request to this repository or email an archive to [careers@datascience.com](mailto:careers@datascience.com)
+4. Submit a pull request to this repository.

 ### Bonus (optional)